Light Rail Transit

 Benefits And Costs

 Rail Transit tends to provide high service quality.
 This directly benefits users, and by attracting discretionary travelers who would otherwise drive, tends to provide indirect benefits such as reduced traffic congestion, road and parking facility costs, traffic crashes, energy consumption, and pollution emissions.
 Although Light Rail Transit generally serves a relatively small portion of total regional travel, it tends to be concentrated in dense urban areas where vehicle traffic costs are high.
 As a result, total benefits per trip tend to be large.
-Air pollution emissions are significantly lower per passenger-mile than automobile travel, conventional transit bus and Bus Rapid Transit (Puchalsky, 2005).
+Air pollution emissions are significantly lower per passenger-mile than automobile travel, conventional transit bus and Bus Rapid Transit (Puchalsky 2005).

 Where Rail Transit is a catalyst for Transit Oriented Development and Smart Growth land use development it provides a variety of indirect benefits, including Increased Property Values near transit stations, improved community Livability, consumer cost savings and Affordability (by reducing per capita vehicle ownership and operating costs), and increased regional Economic Development (Hass-Klau, Crampton and Benjari, 2004).
-Although these benefits are difficult to quantify, they can be substantial (Land Use Impacts), often offsetting a major portion of public costs (Smith and Gihring, 2003).
+Although these benefits are difficult to quantify, they can be substantial (Land Use Impacts), often offsetting a major portion of public costs (Smith and Gihring 2003).

 Rail Transit systems tend to be expensive to develop and operate.
 According to American Public Transportation Association data (APTA, various years), Light Rail Transit has higher operating costs per passenger-mile than other forms of transit.
 However, this reflects the fact that LRT systems are located in dense urban areas where any transportation service is costly to provide, and because many LRT systems are relatively new and still building ridership.
 When all costs (including roadway, parking, vehicle, and external) are considered, Rail Transit is often more cost effective per passenger-trip than accommodating additional automobile travel or attracting more bus transit users on congested urban corridors.
-Claims that rail transit projects cost more than alternatives often consider only a portion of total costs (Litman, 2005a; Litman, 2005b; Transit Evaluation).
+Claims that rail transit projects cost more than alternatives often consider only a portion of total costs (Litman 2006a; Transit Evaluation).

 Bruun (2005) compares LRT and BRT annual operating costs using U.S. data.
 For a typical agency, both have lower operating costs on a per space-kilometer basis during base periods than regular buses.
 Both the lower LRT and BRT cost estimate are comparable for adding service during peak periods.
 Using the higher cost estimate, peak BRT costs 24% more than LRT.
 For trunk line capacities below about 1,600 spaces per hour the headway versus cost tradeoff favors BRT.
 Above 2,000 spaces per hour, BRT headways become so short that Traffic Signal Priority may not be effective and Revenue Speed may decrease.
 The marginal cost of adding off-peak BRT service is substantially less than the average cost of regular buses, LRT less yet.
 Peak Fleet Size seems to be an important driver of costs.
+Residents sometimes oppose new LRT lines in their neighborhood due to concerns about traffic impacts, noise, privacy loss and more strangers in their neighborhood (Benfield 2011).

 Table 4 Benefit Summary